FTP vs.FTPES / FTPS and SFTP – what is the difference?

 In Explicit Mode the client will request that the connection to the Server is secured and accept the encryption together.
 If the client doesn’t request this security, the server can either allow an unsecure connection to be established, suppress the connection or straight up block it.

 In Implicit mode negotiating connections is not supported.
 The client sends his answer right after he sends the request via SSL/TLS.
 The connection is cut off if the client doesn’t receive an answer.
-However, this mode is not defined in the official RFC 4217, which is why there is no standard for it.
+However, this mode is not described in the official RFC 4217, so there is no standard for it and it is not supported by us..

 The authentication is preformed using username and password via an encrypted connection as well as the transfer.